vesoft-inc/auto-sync-repos/README.md

 # Auto Sync Repos Action

-Sync all commits from one repo to another automatically by creating pull request.
+Sync all commits from one public repo to another private repo by creating pull request automatically.

 ## Usage

+In private repository workflow:

 ```yaml
 name: My Workflow